Why safe water, proper sanitation and good hygiene matters

 During conflict and disasters, children often lose access to clean water and a safe, hygienic environment.
 Whenever this occurs we lead the response, coordinating humanitarian organisations and working with governments to rapidly provide life-saving supplies and support.

-Last year, civil war in Sudan forced hundreds of thousands to flee their homes, a situation which has since spiralled into the world’s largest child displacement crisis.
-4 million children have been uprooted from their homes.
+The ongoing civil war in Sudan continues to force hundreds of thousands to flee their homes, a situation which has since spiralled into the world’s largest child displacement crisis.
+Famine has been confirmed in Northern Dafur, a camp hosting over 755,000 displaced people.
 Many now live in temporary camps with water and sanitation needs critically unmet.

 This has widespread implications.
 For example, women and girls’ menstrual health has deteriorated curtailing their dignity and increasing their risk of infection.
 Meanwhile, water-borne diseases such as cholera are on the rise and, with health services already overstretched, the consequences are likely to be devastating.